LenaChestnut/to-do/README.md

 [Link to live demo](https://lenachestnut.github.io/to-do/dist/index.html)

+## Browser support
+I wanted to use RegExp look-behinds in some parts of the code so the app only works in Google Chrome at the moment.

 ## Webpack
 ### Setting up
 I followed [this tutorial](https://webpack.js.org/guides/getting-started/) to set up webpack.

 ### Development mode
-When creating webpack.config.js, I set mode to be development.
-That way, webpack doesn't minify the output code and it's easier to debug.
+Webpack doesn't minify the output code in dev mode and it's easier to debug.

 ### npm run watch
 When you update your files, in order for webpack to update the view, you need to run the following command from the project directory: